JLW-7/JLW-7/README.md

 <br>

-🎂 **GitHub Birthday:** Oct 23 2024

-📅 **Last Active:** Today

 ---

 <p align="center">
-  Please show some appreciation by giving a ⭐ to my repositories or dropping a follow!
+  It'd be great if you could show some appreciation by giving a ⭐ to my repositories or dropping a follow!
 </p>